Are you searching for somewhere spectacular to go hiking near Las Vegas? Calico Basin is just outside of town and is a superb place to hike for free.

 The Calico Basin natural area is a wonderful place to go hiking in Las Vegas.
 The vast colors of red and white sandstone and gray limestone found here make for some amazing views between sunrise and sunset.
 While we lived in Las Vegas this was one of our favorite places to take out of town guests.
 It’s quick and easy and they get a taste of the diverse landscape found in the area.

-Unlike the rest of the Red Rocks, this particular area has no admission fee, making this one of the best free things to do in Las Vegas.
+Unlike the rest of the Red Rock Canyon National Conservation Area, this particular area has no admission fee, making this one of the best free things to do in Las Vegas.
 There is no gate, but the entrance is clearly marked.
 There are two large parking lots with several hiking options.
 They also have BBQ pits, restrooms, and covered picnic tables.

 This area is easily accessed from anywhere in Las Vegas, including the strip.
 Calico Basin can be found out on the west side, about a mile and a half before you enter the gate into Red Rock Canyon National Park.
 If you are driving from the strip, you can be there in 20-30 minutes.
 From North Las Vegas, it will take a little longer, 30 minutes or more.
 There’s a free parking lot.

 To get there, follow Charleston Boulevard to the west.
 Once out of town take a right onto Calico Basin road and follow the road a short distance until you can take a left into Red Springs picnic area.
 Once you are there, you have successfully left the craziness of Vegas behind and entered the new quiet terrain full of rock formations made of white, pink, and red sandstone.

 The first hiking option is the boardwalk.
 The boardwalk is half a mile round trip and great for any skill level.
 It is an easy way to hike with children or with an older grandparent, since it is much easier for them to walk along wooden boards.
 As you walk along the boardwalk, your family can discover native plants like velvet ash trees, animals, and petroglyphs.